Museum of Contemporary Art San Diego

 A thoughtful renovation and expansion preserves historic elements, expands the museum’s capabilities and engages the community in new ways.

-The Museum of Contemporary Art San Diego’s expansion and renovation will triple the amount of gallery space and provide new opportunities for public programs and community engagement, while paying tribute to the rich architectural history of the building.
+The Museum of Contemporary Art San Diego’s expansion and renovation tripled the amount of gallery space and provided new opportunities for public programs and community engagement, while paying tribute to the rich architectural history of the building.

 Selldorf Architects was tasked with creating new architecture that would provide significantly more gallery space, create a more welcoming and clear entry, and enhance the museum’s connection to its spectacular coastal setting.
 The new design includes the renovation of 34,500 square feet of existing spaces as well as the addition of 40,200 square feet of new spaces, effectively doubling the museum’s existing square footage.